DisciplinaOU/disciplina-nixops/README.md

 1. Sign up for [MacStadium][] and rent a server.

-2. Copy `buildkite-token` to the newly provisioned server:
+2. Copy `keys/buildkite-token` to the newly provisioned server:
 ```sh
 scp keys/buildkite-token administrator@darwin-builder
 ```